 Mega-cap technology and social media skew

 While the S&P500 is back in the black for the year, this performance is skewed to the positive showing of the mega-cap technology and social media names.

 A majority of stocks are still far from even for the year.
 The top 10 companies in the S&P500 now make up approximately 30% of the index’s weighting.
 The implication is that investors may be less diversified than they think and as a result, the risk is higher.

 Overall, with stock prices outpacing earnings, valuations in many parts of the market look stretched.

 Under these circumstances, the market is vulnerable to the downdrafts that we experienced this past week.
 Caution is warranted.
 With valuations high and an economy that, while improving, remains weak and reliant on government support, volatility will likely remain elevated.

-As the election is moving into the final two months, there will be a lot of talk about how the election will impact the markets.
-I caution investors that even the selection of a President is but one factor in the many informational inputs for the market.
+As the election moves into the final two months, there will be a lot of talk about how the election will impact the markets.
+I caution investors that the selection of a President is but one factor in the many informational inputs for the market.

 Far more important is to follow your financial plan, including appropriate re-balancing.

 — Ian Green, Pendragon Capital Management

 Note: This blog article is intended for general informational purposes only.
 Nothing in it should be construed as, and may not be used in connection with, an offer to sell, or a solicitation of an offer to buy or hold, an interest in any security or investment product.